 David Wang, DO

-David Wang, DO, is a neurologist in the Stroke Program and an assistant professor in the Department of Neurology at Barrow Neurological Institute.
+David Wang, DO, is a neurologist in the Stroke Program and a professor in the Department of Neurology at Barrow Neurological Institute.
 He is board certified in neurology by the American Board of Psychiatry and Neurology with a subspecialty certification in vascular neurology.